-Research from The Barna Group found that Christians watched almost the exact type of movies and TV programs as non-Christians.
-This study was published in The Second Coming of the Church, by Christian sociologist George Barna.
-Researchers at the National Study of Youth and Religion also discovered that 43 percent of U.S. teens, between ages 13 and 17, who said their faith was either extremely or very important in shaping their daily lives reported watching mostly R-rated movies and videos.
+Research from The Barna Group found that Christians watched almost the exact type of movies and TV programs as non-Christians, Cooke revealed.
+The original Barna study could not be found, but researchers at the National Study of Youth and Religion discovered that 43 percent of U.S. teens, between ages 13-17, who said their faith was either extremely or very important in shaping their daily lives reported watching mostly R-rated movies and videos.

 Regardless, Cooke shared that while there is a place for Christian-themed films that is not why he goes to the movies.

 "I go to see powerful, compelling stories about all kinds of subjects," he told CP.
 "If it has Christian implications like 'Blindside,' or 'The Chronicles of Narnia,' great.
 But I'm just as thrilled to see a great war movie, historical epic, or sci-fi thriller."